ScenicFramework/scenic/guides/scene_lifecycle.md

 The good news is that as you switch away to different root scenes, all the old components are automatically cleaned up for you.

-## App Supervised Scenes

-If you have a component scene that is used by may other scenes, or even in multiple ViewPorts at the same time, you can save memory and reduce load by supervising those scenes yourself.

-To do this, create a supervisor in your application and start one or more scenes under it.
-You can give these scenes names, which is how you will reference them from your graphs.

-    defmodule MyApp.Scene.Supervisor do
-      use Supervisor

-      def start_link() do
-        Supervisor.start_link(__MODULE__, :ok)
-      end

-      def init(:ok) do
-        children = [
-          {MyApp.Scene.AppScene, {:some_init_data, [name: :app_scene]}},
-          {Scenic.Clock.Digital, {[], [name: :clock]}}
-        ]
-        Supervisor.init(children, strategy: :one_for_one)
-      end
-    end

-When you build your graphs, you can now use this statically supervised scene directly through the `scene_ref/3` helper in `Scenic.Primitives`.

-    @graph Graph.build()
-      |> scene_ref(:app_scene, translate: {300, 300})
-      |> scene_ref(:clock, translate: {400, 20})

-The main trade-off you make when you supervise a scene yourself is that the scene no longer knows which ViewPort it is running in.
-It could be several at the same time!
-You will not be able to use functions like `ViewPort.set_root` from these scenes.

-The second trade-off is that if the root scene _doesn't_ reference a scene you are supervising yourself, then that scene is still taking up memory in both the scene and the driver even though it isn't being drawn.

 ## What to read next?

 If you are exploring Scenic, then you should read the [Graph Overview](overview_graph.html) next.